 The Living Coast Discovery Center in Chula Vista is a delightful small nature center with collections of fish. invertebrates, reptiles, amphibians and birds.
 They accept applications for the unpaid, part-time internship for Animal Care on an ongoing basis with start dates three times a year.
 Scroll down to find info on this program.
 If you are interested in zoology or marine science this internship would give you valuable hands-on experience caring for exotic animals (and may lead to paid work at the Center--it did for one Grossmont student).
 Other types of opportunities are also available on this page.

 A Federal research institution concerned with managing marine mammals, sea turtles, and fisheries (including sharks as well as tuna and other pelagic fishes), abalone, etc. Located in La Jolla, CA. Has several undergraduate internship programs.

 Internships at SPAWAR here in San Diego in Animal Care and Training (for undergraduates) dealing with dolphins and sea lions.
 These are full time commitments so don't plan to take any other classes this semester (but a great opportunity if you have a gap semester before you can transfer!)
+These are available for Fall, Spring and Summer sessions with application deadlines of June 1, October 1 and March 1.
 You will need to arrange for a 199 course with a faculty member at the same time as you are in the internship.
 Perfect if you are interested in marine mammal research/veterinary care and/or behavioral biology/psychology.
 See me if you are planning to apply.